pinterest/gestalt/docs/markdown/android/buttontoggle.md

   <Group>
     <Do title="When to use" />
     - The ButtonToggle should be used when you require a binary component with distinct on/off states
-    - If you want to offer users a dropdown menu that is associated with the toggle action
     - To demonstrate that items are actively selected for filtering
   </Group>
   <Group>